apedrina/oauth2-spring-boot/README.md

 # How to docker

-First of all, we need start up the docker's container, therefore go to the root directory and run:
+First of all, we need start up the docker's container, therefore go to the docker directory and run:

 ```bash
 docker-compose up -d